Extraordinary-Outdoor-Education

 Andy Sprague, Barry, IL

-Brady Genenbacher, Quincy IL
+Brady Genenbacher, Quincy, IL

-Kailee Flesch, Quincy IL
+Kailee Flesch, Quincy, IL

 Ex-Officio Members

-Laurie Brinkman, State Street Bank
+Laurie Brinkman, State Street Bank and Trust Co.

-John Snyder, State Street Bank
+John Snyder, State Street Bank and Trust Co.

 Staff

-Jen Tyler, Director of Gardner Camp
+Keaton Bartz, Director Gardner Camp